Cognitive learning

 Your successful manager at work can help you improve your leadership qualities as you embrace and practice his habits.

-10. Cooperative and Collaborative Learning
+10. Cooperative and collaborative learning

 Working and learning in groups is encouraged in many institutions.